Styks

 Multiple Price Producers

-In the above model, there is only one PriceProducer that is responsible for fetching the prices from the BlockyAPI and posting them to the StyksBlockySupplier contract.
+In the above model, there is only one PriceProducer that is responsible for fetching the prices from the MakeServer and posting them to the StyksMakeSupplier contract.
 To make system more resilient, we must allow multiple PriceProducers to work in parallel.

 We would like to introduce a token-based staking mechanism, that would allow anyone to become a PriceProducer.